Back

 Elements that leverage context clues to prepare users to make a decision.

 These 5 categories neatly mapped on to the terms I wanted to cover (more or less).
-Given the theme of the aggressive branding, I wanted to focus on principles that leaned manipulative, and these choices encapsulated that sentiment.
+Given the theme of the aggressive branding, I wanted to focus on principles that leaned manipulative, and these choices leaned in that direction.
 The interface itself presents relatively minimal to make space for the content to speak for itself.
 Despite this project being meta-textual, the demos should be the focal point, not the scaffolding around it.

 Development

-I spent a TON of development time refining the animations and demos.
-Even though AI was scaffolding a lot of the component architecture, there was still a ton of manual tweaking that needed to be done to make it feel right.
+The bulk of my time was spent refining the animations and demos.
+That wasn't necessarily purposeful.
+This being for an English capstone, I initially believed that I would spend the most of my time writing out my posts.
+It turns out, even though AI was scaffolding a lot of the component architecture, there was still a ton of manual tweaking that needed to be done to make it feel right.
 And as good as these models are, it surprised me how often its visuals felt stiff.

 Animations